 After 52 hours of nonstop working, firefighters stopped searching for bodies near midnight because the search crew discovered a sign of instability in one of the walls.
 Due to this structural weakness, the Oakland Fire Dept. Chief does not want to put more lives at risk.

-Seventy percent of the building has been searched.
+Authorities have searched 70 percent of the building so far.
 Firefighters hope to resume the search of the remaining thirty percent of the building after the building has been stabilized.
 The number of fatalities is expected to increase.
 For now some bodies have been identified.

 Cash Askew – 22